 of staff are proud to work for intu

-Our teams are grouped into six core strands to underpin our strategy and business model.
-These are asset management, digital & commercial, development, operations, finance and governance and support.
+Our teams are grouped into four core strands to underpin our strategy and business model.
+These are customer performance, centre performance, finance and central support.

 We have around 2,600 staff employed in 15 locations across the UK, in 14 centres and at 40 Broadway, London and in Spain.
 Of these, around 2,130 are frontline shopping centre staff directly employed by intu Retail Services.

 We offer a variety of fantastic career opportunities in retail and property.
 To make sure we have the right talent to be able to promote from within the business we're supported by processes that mean we employ the very best talent from outside

 Talent and development

 Our aim is to give staff more insight and understanding of the strategic direction of the business and to increase opportunities for people to take on new skills.
 Our world class service programmed enables all staff to deliver a compelling experience.
 We've also introduced a national apprenticeship scheme to grow the next generation of talent.